 We find that leaders generally have difficulty working through survey feedback.
 It can be an emotional experience.
 But, to make a real difference with the information that you receive, it is important to communicate the results to employees and share action plans for improvement.

-Our job is to help leaders celebrate the wins and to carefully review the results to determine areas for improvement.
-Leadership training and skill development will build the skills leaders need, but there’s also another dimension to consider: consistency in executing those skills.
+We coach leaders to celebrate the wins found the data and carefully review the results to determine areas for improvement.
+Leadership training and skill development will build the skills that leaders need, but there’s also another dimension to consider: consistency in executing those skills.

 From day one, Ms. Underwood’s school had the highest number of responses for both surveys, with almost 100 percent returned from parents.
 She also leads the district with some of the best results on those surveys.

 What makes these such notable accomplishments is that her school is located in North Charleston, an area that struggles with poverty and changing demographics, including higher populations of students who are learning English as a second language.
 Yet despite these challenges, at no time has Ms. Underwood been out of compliance with the principles we teach—and never have we witnessed or heard of her making excuses.
 She sees her job as serving teachers, staff, students, and parents—and she does it all cheerfully and well.
 At a principal training session, we recognized Ms. Underwood’s accomplishments to her peers and the senior leadership of the district.